Key Points:

 24. Secret shopper

-A secret or ‘mystery’ shopper is paid to visit businesses and pose as a customer in order to assess and rate the service offered.
-There are a number of secret shopper providers in New Zealand with the rate of pay likely to depend on who you work for.
-As a secret shopper, you might also be required to make a purchase, for which you’ll be reimbursed.
+A secret or mystery shopper is paid to visit businesses and pose as a customer in order to assess and rate the services offered.
+There are a number of secret shopper providers in New Zealand, and rates of pay vary.

 25. Hair seller

-If you have long hair and are considering going for a shorter look, you may be able to put that surplus hair to use.
-Wig and hair extension makers sometimes pay people for the real hair they’ve had cut.
-This sometimes comes with requirements, such as the hair being a certain length and without any chemical colouring.
+If you have long hair and are considering going for a shorter look, you may be able to put that surplus hair to good use.
+Wig and hair extension makers sometimes pay people for their hair.
+This often comes with requirements, such as the hair being a natural colour and of a certain length.

 It’s important to note that these are not recommendations.
-If you’re thinking about taking on casual work to earn extra money, you should do your own research on the jobs and platforms mentioned here, to find out if they’re right for you.
+If you’re thinking about taking on casual work to earn extra money, you should do your own research into the jobs and platforms available, to discover if they’re right for you.
 It’s also important to think about the risks involved and the financial implications.

 How much money can you make with a side hustle?